alarm-redist/redist/README.md

 #> Sampling 500 99-unit maps with 4 districts and population between 760,827 and 762,350.
 ```

-After generating plans, you can use `redist`’s plotting functions to
+After generating plans, you can use `gredist`’s plotting functions to
 study the geographic and partisan characteristics of the simulated
 ensemble.